Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Introduction

-Recently, initial steps have been taken toward collaborative automated machine learning (AutoML) approaches, subsuming HPO, in view of a more human-centered AutoML paradigm~\citep{lindauer-icml24a}.
-More specifically, \citet{hvarfner-iclr22a} and \citet{mallik-neurips23a} propose user-centric interfaces for Bayesian optimization (BO) \citep{jones-jgo98a} and Hyperband \citep{li-iclr17a}, respectively.
-Using explicit user priors on the location of the optimal configuration, the interfaces enable users to bias the optimization process. \citet{hvarfner-iclr24a} extend this idea by building a general framework that enables users to encode properties of the optimized function, such as the maximum achievable performance, into the optimization process.
-These approaches show that informative priors can significantly enhance performance, while misleading priors do not break the optimization process, and the associated performance deterioration can be recovered from in the long run.
-Although these developments represent progress toward human-centered BO, the proposed level of interaction remains limited, as the approaches lack the possibility of user-enabled online control.
+Specifically for effectively interacting with HPO, \citet{hvarfner-iclr22a} and \citet{mallik-neurips23a} propose novel user-centric interfaces for Bayesian optimization (BO) \citep{jones-jgo98a} and Hyperband \citep{li-iclr17a}, respectively.
+By explicitly specifying initial user priors on the location of an optimal configuration, these interfaces enable users to bias the optimization toward desired regions. \citet{dblp-hvarfner-iclr24a} extend this idea by building a general framework that enables users to encode additional target-function properties, such as achievable performance, into the optimization process.
+These approaches show that informative priors improve performance all the while misleading ones do not break the optimization process.
+Additionally, any associated performance deterioration can be recovered from.
+While advancing human-centered HPO, these methods rely exclusively on static prior user input and lack the online control required for dynamic, interactive adjustments.

-In this paper, we propose an approach for dynamic Bayesian optimization, dubbed \tool, to advance the interactivity of BO-based HPO by enabling, but not requiring, users to inject knowledge on potentially well-suited regions of the hyperparameter configuration space.
-This user knowledge is provided in the form of user priors and can be injected at any point during the process, as illustrated in \cref{fig:intro-figure}.
-When multiple priors are supplied simultaneously or in close succession, they are stacked and their effects are combined.
-This (i) allows users to continuously steer the optimization process, and (ii) enables them to use HPO in the typical rapid-prototyping workflows of machine learning practitioners~\citep{studer-mdp21a} where users oversee and direct the construction of the continuously updated model.
-These advantages are enhanced by an informed user, e.g., through utilizing explainability methods for HPO~\citep{hutter-icml14a,moosbauer-neurips21a,segel-automl23a}, which provide actionable insights.

-Concretely, \tool generalizes the work of \citet{hvarfner-iclr22a} from a single to multiple priors provided by users over time.
-Importantly, \tool maintains \pibo's speedup for informative priors, and retains its theoretical convergence properties despite misleading priors.
-To tackle the nevertheless significant anytime performance deterioration due to misleading priors, we propose an additional mechanism for their detection and potential rejection.
-This mechanism is based on an assessment of the provided priors using acquisition functions and the already trained surrogate model, therefore requiring no significant overhead.
-Our experimental evaluation on a multitude of real-world HPO tasks reveals substantial speedups of \tool over vanilla BO and \pibo~\citep{hvarfner-iclr22a} for informative priors.
-At the same time, while \pibo suffers from performance deterioration due to a single misleading prior, our prior rejection mechanism enables \tool to achieve competitiveness with vanilla BO even when exposed to misleading priors repeatedly.